 Sea Limited Sponsored ADR (SE) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had gained 11.41% over the past month, outpacing the Computer and Technology sector's gain of 0.04% and the S&P 500's gain of 2.13% in that time.
+Coming into today, shares of the company had gained 3.59% in the past month.
+In that same time, the Computer and Technology sector lost 1.76%, while the S&P 500 gained 2.96%.

 Investors will be hoping for strength from SE as it approaches its next earnings release.
-In that report, analysts expect SE to post earnings of -$0.44 per share.
-This would mark year-over-year growth of 36.23%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.58 billion, up 55% from the year-ago period.
+The company is expected to report EPS of -$0.44, up 36.23% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.58 billion, up 55% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for SE.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for SE should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.12% lower within the past month.
-SE is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 1.12% lower.
+SE is currently a Zacks Rank #3 (Hold).

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 179, putting it in the bottom 30% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report